Eudice Chong

-Early life and personal feats

-Chong was born in Long Island, New York.
-At age 3, she relocated to Hong Kong where her formative years of schooling and development in tennis took shape.
-Her earliest experience with the sport came in the form of once-a-week private lessons at a local tennis club, but genuine enthusiasm did not surface until the coach enrolled her for organized tennis with HKTA.
+Eudice Chong (born 22 April 1996) is a professional tennis player from Hong Kong.

+She reached her career-high WTA rankings in singles of world No. 213 on 26 December 2022, and No. 93 in doubles, on 3 November 2025.

+Chong has won six singles and 35 doubles titles on the ITF Circuit.

+Juniors

 She started competing in Junior Novice competitions in fifth grade in 2006 and won the Comp 3 under-10 and Comp 4 under-12 singles before attending the Talent Group trials that earned her a selection.

 She then captured the under-12 girls' singles title at the Hong Kong National Junior Tennis Championships 2008 by beating Caroline Lampl, who went on to win three NCAA championships with Stanford University.

 At age 16, Chong added the Hong Kong National Junior Tennis Championships 2012 under-18 girls' singles title.
 In 2010 and 2011, she claimed back-to-back CRC Open 18 & Under School Girls' Open Singles Championship titles.
 She was selected to represent Hong Kong in the under-14 WJT events in 2010 and 2011, as well as the under-16 Junior Fed Cup competitions in 2012 and 2013.
 With academics being first priority, Chong competed on a limited schedule on the ITF Junior Circuit but nevertheless captured two singles and seven doubles titles and peaked at a career-high No. 200 (6 January 2014) in the world.